 Whether you are a brand new teacher or have been teaching for over twenty years, it can be a challenge to know which instructional strategies are the best for your students.
+It can take awhile to find an instructional strategy that just WORKS best for you and your students.
 However, there isn’t just one strategy that works with every student.
 Each and every student is unique and has individual needs.
 Here are some suggestions as to the best instructional strategies and techniques to implement into your classroom!

 One way to improve upon your instruction is to add visuals to any lesson.
 Using images, a smart board, or performing classroom demonstrations are all ways that you can utilize visuals in your classroom.
 I especially love using Google Slides, anchor charts, and educational video clips.
 The best part of using visuals is that it can be applied to all grade levels and content areas.
 Be sure to check out this FREE resource from my friend Amanda Thompson from Thompson’s Teachings.